 Smart TV is regular TVs with the built-in capability to access online content by connecting directly to the internet through Wi-Fi or Ethernet cable.
 It comes with built streaming apps like Netflix, Stan, ABC iView, Hulu Now, and much more downloadable.

-It works just like your smartphones, and you can connect to the internet, stream media from your computer to your TV over your home network.
-You can also watch online content without purchasing an additional device such as Apple TV, a game console, or Blu-ray player, automatically applying security and update systems to improve features and performance.
+It works just like your smartphones, and you can connect to the internet, and stream media from your computer to your TV over your home network.
+You can also watch online content without purchasing an additional device such as Apple TV, a game console, or a Blu-ray player, automatically applying security and update systems to improve features and performance.

 Types of TV: LCD vs LED vs OLED